microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/Challenge-06.md

 - [About continuous integration](https://docs.github.com/en/actions/building-and-testing-code-with-continuous-integration/about-continuous-integration)
 - [Setting up continuous integration using workflow templates](https://docs.github.com/en/actions/building-and-testing-code-with-continuous-integration/setting-up-continuous-integration-using-github-actions)

-### Challenge
+## Description

 In this challenge, you will build and test the .NET Core application.

-1. Create a new `.NET` workflow. **Note: To get a new scaffold workflow, in your repo click on Actions in the top menu > New Workflow (button) > scroll down to the 'Continuous integration workflows' section and select the configure button on the '.NET' example.**
+- Create a new `.NET` workflow.

+   **NOTE:** To get a new scaffold workflow, in your repo click on Actions in the top menu > New Workflow (button) > scroll down to the 'Continuous integration workflows' section and select the configure button on the '.NET' example.

-2. Review the layout of the workflow.
+- Review the layout of the workflow.
 There is a single job (named 'build') with multiple steps (restore, build, test).

-Note there are some new events for the workflow we haven't used before for push and pull_request.
+   **NOTE:** There are some new events for the workflow we haven't used before for 'push' and 'pull_request'.

-3. In your workflow, under the "Setup .NET Core" step, check the .NET version is `6.0.x` to match the version defined by the application.
+- In your workflow, under the "Setup .NET Core" step, check the .NET version is `6.0.x` to match the version defined by the application.

-4. Ensure the workflow is configured to trigger on both pushes *and* pull requests.
+- Ensure the workflow is configured to trigger on both pushes *and* pull requests.

-5. Configure both these triggers with path filters to *only* trigger this workflow for changes in the `/Application` folder.
+- Configure both these triggers with path filters to *only* trigger this workflow for changes in the `/Application` folder.

-6. Update the predefined steps used to build the .NET Core application (note: for each step below, you will need to update each command to pass the relative path to the  `.csproj` as an argument):
+- Update the predefined steps used to build the .NET Core application

+   **NOTE:** For each step below, you will need to update each command to pass the relative path to the  `.csproj` as an argument):
    - `restore` - will get all the dependencies.
 Update with an [argument](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build#arguments) to the application csproj file.
    - `build` - will actually compile our code.
 Update with an argument to the application csproj file.
    - `test` - will execute all our unit tests.
 Update with an argument to the unit test csproj file.

-7. Test the workflow by making a small change to the application code (i.e., add a comment).
+- Test the workflow by making a small change to the application code (i.e., add a comment).
 Commit, push and ensure the workflow completes successfully.

 At this point, any changes pushed to the `/Application` folder automatically triggers the workflow...and that is Continuous Integration!

-### Success Criteria
+## Success Criteria

 - Any changes pushed to the `/Application` folder automatically triggers the workflow
 - .NET Core restore, build and test steps completes successfully

-### Learning Resources
+## Learning Resources

 - [Introduction to GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions)
 - [.NET Core Action to build and test](https://github.com/actions/starter-workflows/blob/dacfd0a22a5a696b74a41f0b49c98ff41ef88427/ci/dotnet-core.yml)